 - Adhere to a regular work schedule.
 Arrive to work on time and communicate with supervisor and with co-workers if a schedule change needs to be made.

-- Check Catamount email regularly and respond within 24 hours to work-related calls or emails.
+- Check Catamount email regularly and respond within 24 hours to work-related emails.

 - Maintain confidential student information.

 - Monitor students’ use of WaLC resources (textbooks, computers, etc.).